chaturvedisunidhi8/Learning-Log/LLM_and_Prompting_basics.md

 Problem:
 It works sequentially (one word after another), so training is very slow.
 And it still struggles to handle very long sentences properly.

+<h5>Phase 3: Transformers (The Game Changer – 2017)</h5>

+Concept:
+Google released the paper “Attention is All You Need.”
+Transformers introduced the Attention Mechanism.

+Magic:
+They process the entire sentence at once (in parallel), not word by word.
+This makes them much faster and better at understanding context.